Beauty therapist insurance Beauty therapist insurance

 Can you cover mobile beauty therapists?

 Yes, our public liability insurance can cover mobile beauty therapists.
+However, we are unfortunately unable to cover any mobile tattoo artists.

 Does your public liability cover treatments?